Admissions and Tuition Information

 Licensed ministry candidates and laypersons seeking admission to the certificate program should contact Susquehanna Valley Ministry Center after the licensing interview with the District Ministry Commission.
 The student must then complete an application (available here), along with an essay of 2-3 pages describing his or her call to ministry, to begin taking classes.

 Admission Procedures for TRIM

 Interest in the TRIM Program through the Brethren Academy for Ministerial Leadership can be explored through your district.
-Marilyn Lerch is the Coordinator for TRIM, and each partnering district of SVMC has a TRIM coordinator.
+Carrie Eikler coordinates TRIM at the national level, while each partnering district of SVMC has its own TRIM coordinator.

 Admission Procedures for Lay Persons

-Lay persons wishing to enroll in certificate courses will contact the SVMC.
+Lay persons wishing to enroll in certificate courses should contact SVMC.

 Admission Procedures for Continuing Education

-Ministers seeking units for Continuing Education will contact the SVMC to register for the course and specify that Continuing Education units are being sought.
+Ministers seeking units for Continuing Education should contact SVMC and register to audit the course (half cost) for CEUs.

 Graduate Level Admission Procedures